ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-18-time-tracking-challenges-in-software-development-outsourcing.md

 To manage software development projects in correspondence with the requirements mentioned above project management system such as Redmine and JIRA are used.
 Redmine is free and supported by the community.
 JIRA is a paid system which is available both as the supply for the local server and under subscription as a remote application.

 Redmine and JIRA and provide planning and performance monitoring tools, but time tracking is their weak point.
-Here’s why…
+Here's why…

 ![Project management](/static/img/2015/06/consultant-779590_1280.jpg)